miltup/Web-tekniikat-opintojakso/README.md

 # Web-tekniikat-opintojakso
-Web-tekniikat opintojakson tehtävien koodit, Milla Tuppurainen, kevät 2022
+Web-tekniikat-study module task codes, Milla Tuppurainen, spring 2022

 This repository includes codes for the returnable task for Web-tekniikat-study Module in Oulu University of Applied Sciences.